 If you’ve had a Pap test, your first HPV test should be 2 years after your last Pap test.
 After that, you only need to have the test every 5 years if your result is normal.
 If you’re due for a test, book an appointment with your GP.

-Read more about the National Cervical Screening Program on the Department of Health website.
+Read more about the National Cervical Screening Program on the Department of Health and Aged Care website.

 Every 2 years, women aged 50 to 74 get an invitation for a free mammogram.
 This is part of Australia’s breast cancer screening program.
 If you’re 40 to 49 or over 75 you can have free mammograms but you won’t get an invitation.

-To book your free mammogram, visit BreastScreen Australia on the Department of Health website.
+To book your free mammogram, visit BreastScreen Australia on the Department of Health and Aged Care website.
 There are locations in every state and territory, as well as mobile BreastScreen services.

 If you have breast cancer surgery, we may be able to help you pay for a breast prosthesis.
 Read more about the External Breast Prostheses Reimbursement Program.